 BBC Radio 4 | Tim Harford | Best for: deep thinkers

 Brought to you by BBC Radio 4 and hosted by Tim Harford, this is another fantastic resource for business owners who want to expand their minds.
 In the series, Tim investigates the numbers and statistics that influence how we make decisions and view the world.
 Episodes delve into the statistics behind the affairs that keep our world ticking, from why maths mistakes can cause big problems to an insight into if women are really less likely than men to be hired for jobs in technology.

 One Girl Band | Lola Hoad | Best for: female sole traders / micro-businesses

 This is a podcast aimed at female entrepreneurs and business women who work for and by themselves.
 Host Lola invites guests to speak about mindset, self-care, confidence and the technical side of running a small business, covering content marketing, setting goals and much more.
 It’s a one-stop-shop for any female small business owner who wants to hear the stories of those in a similar boat, providing a space for empowerment and support.

-If you’ve found this shortlist useful, take a look at our article highlighting the top 20 business blogs of 2019, featuring the cream of the crop when it comes to blogs, websites and online magazines for business owners.
+If you’ve found this shortlist useful, take a look at our article highlighting the top sales podcasts of 2019.
+Or, browse our top 20 business blogs of 2019, featuring the cream of the crop when it comes to blogs, websites and online magazines for business owners.